 A bachelor’s degree and significant, progressive experience leading a complex, dynamic, and diverse organization are required.
 Experience within a highly selective liberal arts institution; collegiate level coaching; and significant capital planning and fundraising experience is preferred.
 The successful candidate will possess a comprehensive understanding of intercollegiate athletics administration, student-athlete development, and NCAA compliance within a Division III environment.
 The next director should have the ability to mentor and inspire the professional development of coaches and athletics administrators; a commitment to support wellness and recreation in the holistic development of students; and have demonstrated strategic planning acumen.
 A collaborative management approach, coupled with superior communication and relationship-building skills; a commitment to diversity, equity, inclusion, and social responsibility; strong planning and fiscal competencies; a familiarity with program development and assessment; and excellent problem-solving abilities are also desired.

-Review of applications will begin October 13, 2022, and continue until the position is filled.
-A resume with an accompanying cover letter may be submitted via the Spelman Johnson website at www.spelmanjohnson.com/open-positions.
-Nominations for this position may be emailed to Dell Robinson at [email protected] or Anne-Marie Kenney at [email protected] Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895.
+Review of applications will begin April 3, 2023, and continue until the position is filled.
+A resume with an accompanying cover letter may be submitted via the Spelman Johnson website atwww.spelmanjohnson.com/open-positions.
+Nominations for this position may be emailed to Dell Robinson at email@example.com or Anne-Marie Kenney at firstname.lastname@example.org.
+Applicants needing reasonable accommodation to participate in the application process should contact Spelman Johnson at 413-529-2895.
 The state of Illinois does not require public salary disclosure.
 For more information, please contact the search consultants above.

 Visit the Knox College website at https://www.knox.edu/